KanikaIm-erb/Cybersecurity-Audit-Platform-for-SMEs/README.md

 - [ ]  **Alert & Notification System** — Email/Slack alerts triggered when critical vulnerabilities are discovered
 - [ ]  **Cloud Asset Discovery** — Integration with AWS, Azure, and GCP APIs to scan cloud-hosted resources
 - [ ]  **CI/CD Pipeline Integration** — Plugin support for GitHub Actions and GitLab CI for DevSecOps workflows

 ---

+## 📄 License

+**Custom Restricted License © 2024 Kanika Im-erb**

+**You ARE NOT Permitted To:**

+❌ Copy, clone, or redistribute any portion of this codebase
+❌ Publish, repost, or republish the repository or its contents
+❌ Use this project for commercial purposes without explicit written permission
+❌ Claim authorship or modify and redistribute the code
+❌ Create public forks (private study only)
+❌ Extract and reuse the dataset, detection patterns, or algorithms

+**You ARE Permitted To:**

+✅ View and study the repository for personal learning purposes only
+✅ Reference this work in academic citations
+✅ Provide feedback for improvements

+**Enforcement**

+Unauthorized copying, replication, redistribution, or commercial use is strictly prohibited and may result in legal action.

+---